jlink/property-based-testing-in-kotlin/docs/README.md

 The kotlin module has two main goals:
-Smoothing off some of the rough edges when using the jqwik API in Kotlin and supporting (some of) the new features that Kotlin puts on the table.
+Smoothing off some of the rough edges when using the jqwik API in Kotlin and supporting (some of) the new features that Kotlin brings to the table.

 ### Compatibility